-THE CONSTITUTION (EIGHTIETH AMENDMENT) ACT is the formal name of 80th amendment of Indian Constitution.
+The Constitution (Eightieth Amendment) Act, 1999 is the formal name of India’s 80th Amendment to the Constitution.
 The amendment’s goal is to implement the Tenth Finance Commission’s recommendation to streamline the tax systems by collecting and distributing all taxes between the states and the federal government.

-Read this article further to learn more about the 80th amendment of Indian Constitution.
-Also, you will understand the reason behind the need for such amendment and much more information.
+Read this article further to learn more about the 80th amendment of the Indian Constitution.
+Also, you will understand the reason behind the need for such an amendment and much more information.

 - The Constitution (Eighth Amendment) Act of 2000 established an alternative scheme for allocating taxes between the State and the Union.
 This was done in accordance with the Tenth Finance Commission’s suggestions.

 - In accordance with the new scheme for devolution of revenue between the States and the Union, the States will receive grants in place of income taxes on railway passenger fares and twenty-six percent of the gross proceeds of Union taxes and duties in place of their current share of income tax, excise duties, and special excise duties.

 The Constitution (Eighty-Ninth Amendment) Bill, 2000, which became the Constitution (Eightieth Amendment) Act, 2000, had a statement of purposes and justifications attached to it.